chainstack/docs/docs/glossary/hybrid.md

 # Hybrid

-Deployment of nodes of the same network in Chainstack-provided cloud hosting providers and private hosting.
+Deployment of nodes of the same network in Chainstack-provided cloud hosting providers and private hosting, or a combination of private hostings.

 ::: tip See also